AmpereComputingAI/ampere_model_library/text_to_image/stable_diffusion/README.md

 Now you are able to run the run.py script.

 To get detailed information on the script's recognized arguments run it with -h flag for help.
-Please remember to specify config file.
-You can use the file in stablediffusion folder in this directory under stablediffusion/configs/stable-diffusion/intel/v2-inference-fp32.yaml
+Please remember to specify config file - you can use the file in stablediffusion folder in this directory under stablediffusion/configs/stable-diffusion/intel/v2-inference-fp32.yaml

+Please note that the default batch size is 1 and if not specified otherwise the script will run for 1 minute.

 Example command: